This information will help you prepare for your hepatic embolization procedure at Memorial Sloan Kettering Cancer Center (MSK).

 After changing into a hospital gown, you will meet your nurse.
 He or she will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
 At first, you will receive liquids through the IV, but it will be used later to give you medication to make you sleepy.

 When it is time for your procedure, you will be brought into the procedure room and helped onto an exam table.
 You will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose.
 A member of our clinical team will help position you onto your back.
 Your groin will be cleaned, shaved, and covered with sterile drapes.
 A local anesthetic will be injected into the area where your doctor will be working.
 A catheter (thin, flexible tube) will be threaded through the artery in your groin up to the artery that supplies the blood to your liver.
 To make sure the catheter is in the right place, an angiogram will be performed.
 An angiogram is an X-ray test that uses contrast (special dye) to allow your doctor to locate your tumor and arteries.
 Once your tumor is located, the particles that block the artery will be injected into your artery.
-When the procedure is completed, your doctor will remove the catheter and close up your incision.
+When the procedure is completed, your doctor will remove the catheter.

 After Your Procedure